 - Populism and the future of liberal democracy

 - Contemporary philosophy

 - Sociology of politics

-Sławomir Sierakowski is a Polish sociologist and political analyst.
+Sławomir Sierakowski, a Polish sociologist and political analyst, is a senior research fellow in DGAP’s Center for Geopolitics, Geoeconomics, and Technology.
 A graduate of the University of Warsaw, Sierakowski has been awarded fellowships from Yale, Princeton, Harvard, the German Marshall Fund, twice from the Institute for Human Sciences in Vienna, and the Bosch Academy in Berlin, among others.
 He was the director of the Institute for Advanced Studies in Warsaw.